Lennard Jones in the canonical ensemble

 in script.log

-is displayed.
+is displayed, and may be used to reproduce the simulation.
 It includes the FEASST version as well as a confirmation of the seed.
-Note that the version shown may not match your version.
+The version shown may not match your version.

 If there is a typo in the arguments, this may result in an exception which will print to the terminal.
 You may test this now by changing the seed